RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 20.md

 But she couldn't be without words or a plan.

 Today was when Trouble was being discharged, and they had been having nightmares about finding Debug injured at the hotel rather than the construction site.
 And Brun couldn't exactly reassure her the hotel was safe, she still had no answer as to how Dee got hurt or what had happened, and Beth wasn't answering her calls so she couldn't ask them either.
 She didn't know where she was taking Trouble once the nurses finished the discharge paperwork.

-Since they had said it would still be an hour or so, Brun wheeled Trouble upstairs to Debug's room in the short stay ward.
+But since they had said it would still be an hour or so, Brun wheeled Trouble upstairs to Debug's room in the short stay ward.

 Trouble reached back and put her hand on Brun's to get her attention and bring her back into the present, before pointing at the sign they were approaching.

 "Short stay ward."
 Brun read aloud, not sure what Trouble was trying to say until she watched as they underlined the word short as they passed the sign.
-"Yeah, I hope Dee's only here for a short while too.
+"Yeah, I hope Dee's only here for a short while before we take her home.
 She got really banged up, but nothing serious."
 Brun had been practicing that lie so no one could hear any worry creep into her voice.

 Home.
 Brun thought to herself.
 Where was home for Trouble now?
-She knew one person she could ask, and as they rounded the corner she saw her.
-Flanked by a nurse checking the two IV lines attached to her, Debug saw the pair approach and Brun tried to count the number of different emotions she could see pass over their face.
+She knew one person she could ask, and as they rounded the corner she saw them.
+Flanked by a nurse checking the two IV lines attached to her, Debug looked up as she approached and Brun tried to count the number of different emotions she could see pass over their face.
 Hope was what Debug's face settled on, hope that they brought good news.

+"Trouble's been cleared for discharge today, the nurses say she'll be good to go home in about an hour.
+But I wanted to talk to you about that."
+Brun tried to keep a straight face, her heart felt like it was being twisted apart at the thought of